MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/more-about-dynamic-negative-days.md

 ![What follows is a graph of the case described](./media/negative-days-5.png)

-### Case D
+### Case D- use only Dynamic negative days

-So what happens if you set negative days to 0 and use Dynamic negative days only?
-Would that help you deliver on time and not create impossible planned orders?
-This actually works just like not using Dynamic negative days, as in the example below.

-If you set Negative days to 0 and use only the Dynamic negative days time fence, which will now be 6 + 0 + 0 = 6, you will end up in the same situation as in case A: from a performance standpoint, MRP had to create a new planned order, calculate delays and actions, which are all time consuming tasks.
-From a plan nervousness perspective, you just got 2 more transactions to deal with… The demand still can’t be fulfilled on time, it will be late anyway.
+If you set Negative days to zero and use only the Dynamic negative days time fence, which will now be `6 + 0 + 0 = 6`, you will end up in the same situation as in case A: MRP has to create a new planned order and calculate delays and actions, which are time consuming tasks that can be frustrating.
+In addition, you will have two more transactions to process.
+Since the demand can't be fulfilled on time for the item to arrive, this adds more complications to your plan than are necessary.

 ![What follows is a screenshot of the case described](./media/negative-days-6.png)

 ![What follows is a graph of the case described](./media/negative-days-7.png)

-### Case E
+### Case E- use both greater negative days and the Dynamic negative days time fence

-If you both set the negative days to be greater than the item’s lead time and you use the Dynamic negative days time fence as well, than this will be 6 + 6 + 0 = 12.
+If you both set the negative days to be greater than the item’s lead time and you use the Dynamic negative days time fence as well, then the equation becomes `6 + 6 + 0 = 12`.
 This may lead to a very long time fence MRP will search for results in.
-At the end of this post, there is a section related to what happens if you set Negative days to a long time fence, so please refer to that in order to understand Case E.
+Look at the section titled "<INSERT TITLE OF SECTION HERE> at the end of this topic to see how case E relates to a situation in which negative days to a long time fence.

-## Situation 2
+## Situation 2- on-time demand

-- Item `_DemoProduct` has a 6 days purchase lead time
+- Item `_DemoProduct` has a six days purchase lead time
-- On day 0 (1st Jan) the inventory level for item `_DemoProduct` is 0
+- On day zero (January 1st) the inventory level for item `_DemoProduct` is zero
-- On day 4 (5st Jan), inside the item’s lead time, you get a sales order for item `_DemoProduct`, quantity 10
+- On day four (January 5th), inside the item’s lead time, you get a sales order for item `_DemoProduct`, quantity 10
-- On day 7 (8th Jan) there is a purchase order for item `_DemoProduct`, quantity 10
+- On day seven (January 8th) there is a purchase order for item `_DemoProduct`, quantity 10

 ![What follows is a graph of the situation described](./media/negative-days-8.png)

-### Case A
+### Case A-

 Negative days are set to 2 and don’t use Dynamic negative days.